Most Common Sports Injuries

 Symptoms of Sports Injuries

-While each injury has specific symptoms, here are some common signs that you might have a sports injury:
+While each injury has specific symptoms, here are some common signs that you might have a most common sports injuries:

 • Swelling, bruising, or tenderness in the affected area.